AngelCasillas01/Maps-Xml/README.md

 - Be sure that the same issue isn't reported.
 - Upload your XML version to a website like [pastebin](https://pastebin.com)
 - If is possible, upload a video proof to [youtube](https://youtube.com) and make your video unlisted, post the link of the video when it's already on youtube.

+# Help needed
+- If you need help in creating your map (xml) we can help.
+- Publish needed assistance in [issue] (https://github.com/vYuri/Maps-Xml/issues) and we will help.
+Coloce a reference to your map so we could help, it is necessary to place the download.